Peg Leg Howell: Later life and rediscovery

 The economic depression affected record sales after 1930, so Howell and his band continued to play on the streets of Atlanta.
 Howell also began selling bootleg liquor again.
 His best friend and guitar accompanist on many of his recordings, Eddie Anthony, died in 1934.
 After the mid-1930s, Howell performed only occasionally, usually whenever he was in a financial emergency.
-In 1952, at the age of 64, his left leg was removed as a result of complications of diabetes, and he was confined to a wheelchair.
+In 1952, at the age of 64, his left leg was removed as a result of complications of diabetes, and he began using a wheelchair.
 "Low Down Rounder's Blues" by Howell was issued on The Country Blues in 1959.

 In 1963, he was "rediscovered" in dire poverty in Atlanta by the folklorist and field researcher George Mitchell and Roger Brown.
 Mitchell noted, "When we stopped by Shorter's Barber Shop, one of the oldest establishments on Decatur Street, we decided to ask about additional blues singers as well.
 After mentioning Peg Leg Howell, ten men gathered around us offering to lead us to him.
 Finally after the confusion had subsided and we had gotten over our shock, we picked two of the men to take us to Howell.
 We rode about a mile past Capitol Square, turned into a dirt road and pulled up in front of Howell's small and shabby house.
 Our guides were knocking loudly on the door when we heard the faint voice of a very old man telling us to come in.
 The house was dark and musty, but the moment I saw Howell sitting in his wheelchair in the back room, I recognized him from his pictures.
 He appeared to be very old, was unshaven, and had no legs.
 Just seconds after I introduced myself, he eagerly reached for the guitar I was holding.
 He took it in his large, worn hands and immediately began singing and playing."

 They recorded Howell on April 11, 1963, at the age of 75; the recordings were issued on LP by Testament Records, 34 years after his last recorded sessions.
 It was one of Mitchell's first field-recording sessions in his long career.
 Howell revisited his old songs that he originally recorded in the 1920s, while also recording new material.
 The 10 songs that Howell recorded was compiled onto an album titled The Legendary Peg Leg Howell, which was released in 1964.